 1. Deposits covered under Chapter V of the Companies Act 2013.

 2. Issue of equity shares with differential rights as to dividend voting or otherwise.

 3. Receipt of remuneration or commission by the Managing Director or the Whole-timeDirectors of the Company from any of its subsidiaries.

 4. Significant or material orders passed by the Regulators or Courts or Tribunals whichimpact the going concern status and Company's operations in future.

-Your Directors further state that the Company has constituted an Internal ComplaintsCommittee and during the year under review there was no case fledpursuant to the Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
+Your Directors further state that the Company has constituted an Internal ComplaintsCommittee and during the year under review there was no case led pursuant to the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.